-Iranian oil tanker still ablaze as rescuers search for missing mariners
+Rescue crews struggle to tame China oil tanker fire; crew still missing

 The freight ship, which was carrying U.S. grain, suffered limited damage and the 21 crew members, all Chinese nationals, were rescued.

-The extent of the environmental harm and size of the spill were not yet known, but based on the tonnage the tanker was carrying, it has the potential to be the worst since 1991 when 260,000 tonnes of oil leaked off the Angolan coast.

-To view a graphic on Ship collision off China's coast, click: tmsnrt.rs/2CBgqai

-Hanwha Total Petrochemical Co Ltd [SMCHE.UL] in South Korea was due to receive the cargo and was looking at ways to replace the lost barrels, a spokesman said.
+South Korea’s Hanwha Total Petrochemical Co Ltd [SMCHE.UL], which was due to receive the cargo, said it was looking at ways to replace the lost barrels.

-The company may use its own stock, ask Iran for another cargo or seek alternative condensate supplies from Qatar, he said.
-The accident was not affecting its operations on Monday, he said.
+The company may use its own stock, ask Iran for another cargo or seek alternative condensate supplies from Qatar, a spokesman said.
+The accident was not affecting its operations on Monday, he added.

-Bad weather on Sunday night made it hard for the rescue crews to get access to the tanker.
+Bad weather on Sunday night made it hard for the rescue crews to get access to the tanker, but toxic gas from the burning oil also posed a major risk.

-Trying to contain a spill of condensate, which is extremely low in density, highly toxic and much more explosive than normal crude, may also be difficult.
+Trying to contain a spill of condensate, which is extremely low in density, highly toxic and much more explosive than normal crude, may be difficult.

 It is only liquid in certain pressure and temperature conditions and often evaporates into air or dilutes into water when exposed to the atmosphere or spills uncontrolled.

-When liquid, condensate is colorless and virtually odorless.
+When liquid, most condensate is colorless and virtually odorless.
 Surface spills of condensate are therefore difficult to detect visually, making them hard to manage and contain.

 Tankers also carry shipping fuel, known as bunker, which is extremely heavy and toxic, when spilled, though much less explosive.

-Shanghai Maritime Bureau’s navigation department said the collision did not affect impact traffic in and out of Shanghai, one of the world’s busiest and biggest ports, or ports along the Yangtze river.
+Shanghai Maritime Bureau’s navigation department said the collision did not affect traffic in and out of Shanghai, one of the world’s busiest and biggest ports, or ports along the Yangtze river.

 Reporting by Yuna Park and Jane Chung in SEOUL, Henning Gloystein in SINGAPORE, Meng Meng in BEIJING; Writing by Brenda Goh in SHANGHAI and Josephine Mason in BEIJING; editing by Richard Pullin